RisingOS-staging/risingOS_changelogs/README.md

   - Optimized feature integration to reduce resource usage, including a more efficient Media Art Filter.
   - Reduced CPU usage by preventing observers from blocking main CPU threads, reducing stutters during heavy workloads.
   - Implemented performance enhancements from ProtonAOSP by kdrag0n
+  - Reduced memory and CPU usage by limiting bitmap resource usage.

 - **Pin auto confirmation:**
   - Enabled auto-confirmation for PINs of 4 digits or more.